AAZG/Clustering-of-Customer-Personality-Analysis/README.md

 Need for grouping to summarize customer segments.

 ## Completed.
-- Data cleaning and Data cleaning
+- Data cleaning and Data preprocessing
 - Imputation Missing data to KNN
 - EDA: Univariate and multivariate analysis
 - Scaling Data and PCA